apiaryio/console-proxy/README.md

 `seedUrl`: The URL where the seed page is being served.
 This should actually be on a customer domain, possibly under the same domain where the requests will land.
-If null, the seed will assume you want to use the Chrome extension (if installed)
+If this is null, all the communication will be performed using the Chrome extension (if installed)

 `origin`: The origin of the requests.
-This might be useful if you want to make sure that only matching origins will answer the messages
+This might be useful if you want to make sure that only matching origins will answer the messages.
+Ignored when `seedUrl` is null, as the Chrome extension provides its own origin specification and verification in the manifest file.

 `scope`: An indentification string that *MUST* match with the one provided on the serving page.
+Ignored when `seedUrl` is null, as the Chrome extension provides its own scope specification and verification in the manifest file.

-`debugOutput`: Whether you want or not to output logs from `jschannel` library
+`debugOutput`: Whether you want or not to output logs from `jschannel` library)

 `onReady`: Callback called once actual communication has been established between the parent page and child frame.
 If the child frame hadn't set up its end of the channel, for instance, `onReady` would never get called.
+The same goes with Chrome
+extension: if it's not installed, the callback would never get called.
+If you do not get this call, you *shouldn't* use the component.

 Once you've "rendered" an instance of the component, you can send requests throught its instance method `request`.
 In order to use it, you might want to save the